Rajeev-singh-git/Microservices/UserService/Fault_Tolerance_README.md

 ![Screenshot 2024-01-20 175354](https://github.com/Rajeev-singh-git/Microservices/assets/87664048/a2c50424-48ab-4b40-8302-5d01ebfddd46)

-It is commonly used in microservices architectures to manage interactions between services and prevent cascading failures.
+The Circuit Breaker pattern  is commonly used in microservices architectures to manage interactions between services and prevent cascading failures.

 1. **Closed State (Service is Open):**
   - In this state, requests are allowed to flow from **`HotelService`** to **`UserService`**.